Tamworth F.C.: Conference North and Southern League

 The 2013–14 season was ultimately one to forget for the Lambs.
 In a season that included a few highlights such as progress to the 2nd round of the 2013–14 FA Cup, where they were beaten 2–1 at home to Bristol City, Tamworth could not survive in the league and finished 23rd, dropping down into the Conference North after five seasons in the English fifth tier.
 On 15 September 2014, with Tamworth in the bottom three of the Conference North, Belford left the club by mutual consent and was replaced by former Wrexham manager Andy Morrell.
 Despite a 12-game winning run, promotion was just out of reach as Tamworth failed to get into the play-offs on goal difference.

 Tamworth began the 2018–19 season in the newly formed Southern League Premier Central, and announced a new first team management consisting of Mike Fowler, as head coach, Tim Harris as director of football and the return of Paul Green as player-coach.

 On 10 September 2018, following a disappointing start to the season, head coach Mike Fowler stepped down from his role.
 Tim Harris also left the club on 20 September 2018, to take the director of football role at Hereford.
 On the same day Dennis Greene was confirmed as the club's new manager, but he remained in the post for only four months before being dismissed following a string of disappointing results.
-On 8 March 2019, Andrew Danylyszyn and club legend Gary Smith were announced as joint managers for the club until the end of the season, with the management duo securing the job following a five-game unbeaten run while in a caretaker role at the club.
+On 8 March 2019, Andrew Danylyszyn and former player Gary Smith were announced as joint managers for the club until the end of the season, with the management duo securing the job following a five-game unbeaten run while in a caretaker role at the club.
 Danylyszyn and Smith were jointly named manager of the month for March 2019 following four wins and a draw in their first five games in charge.
 Following much improved performances on the pitch, the duo steered the club away from relegation and secured a 12th position in their first season in the Southern League Premier Central.
 It was officially confirmed on 22 April 2019 that Danylyszyn and Smith had been appointed the club's permanent management duo, and would lead the club into the 2019–20 season.
 They were joined at the club by former Kettering Town and Stratford Town manager Thomas Baillie, who was appointed as Head of Senior Football.

-After the dismissal of the previous trio, Rushden and Diamonds manager Andy Peaks was appointed as first team manager and the side went unbeaten to the end of the 2021-22 season.
+After the dismissal of the previous trio, Rushden and Diamonds manager Andy Peaks was appointed as first team manager and the side went unbeaten to the end of the 2021–22 season.